chainwayxyz/clementine-cli/docs/reproducible-builds.md

 > Each macOS architecture must build on its native platform for reproducibility.

 > [!NOTE]
+> We assume that `/usr/lib/libiconv.2.dylib` is
+> present on target macOS systems; if it is not available or you experience
+> issues related to this adjustment, please open an issue on this repository so
+> the maintainers can assist.

+> [!NOTE]
 > For Linux and Windows builds, use a Linux system.

 ## Development Environment